-What to do if you only have 2 days to spend in Hanoi?
-Although it takes more than just 2 short days to experience the capital of Vietnam, you still can enjoy the best of Hanoi in 48 hours.
+What to do if you only have two days to spend in Hanoi?
+Although it takes more than just two short days to experience the capital of Vietnam, you can still enjoy the best of Hanoi in 48 hours.

-I share below the detailed Hanoi itinerary for 2 days, to help you plan an awesome trip to Vietnam.
+I share below the detailed 2-day Hanoi itinerary to help you plan an awesome trip to Vietnam.

 What to do in Hanoi in 2 days?
 Below is a suggestion for what to see and do in Hanoi in 48 hours.

 Suppose that you arrive in Hanoi in the early morning.
-Noi Bai Airport is the main airport serving Hanoi, and it’s located outside Hanoi city center.
+Noi Bai Airport is the main airport serving Hanoi, and its location is outside Hanoi city center.

-It’s very easy to book a private transfer from Noi Bai International Airport to Hanoi in advance.
+It’s effortless to book a private transfer from Noi Bai International Airport to Hanoi in advance.
 It takes approximately 1 hour to get from Hanoi to the city center.

-After checking in your hotel and dropping luggage, wander around Hanoi Old Quarter to get some delicious treats and explore the area.
+After checking in your hotel and dropping luggage, wander around Hanoi Old Quarter to get some tasty treats and explore the area.

-I would suggest trying Pho Bat Dan – a famous Pho shop on Bat Dan street.
+I suggest trying Pho Bat Dan – a famous Pho shop on Bat Dan street.

 Address: 49 Bát Đàn, Cửa Đông, Hoàn Kiếm, Hà Nội

 If you’re a coffee-lover, why not try Hanoi Egg Coffee – a traditional drink prepared with egg yolks, sugar, condensed milk, and robusta coffee.